JonathanSawyer/MEAN-Seed/README.md

-# MEAN Sead
+# MEAN Seed

-A MEAN stack sead project with testing for angular (controllers + services) and node.
+A MEAN stack seesed project with testing for angular (controllers + services) and node.
 The motivation to get basic integration working between Angular, Node and Mongo while at the same time providing a set of unit tests for Angular and Node.

 #Angular
 1. Karama is the test runner for angular